-Jeff Veley is an award-winning speaker, social skills educator, and entertainer who is widely recognized for his ability to connect with diverse audiences through clean comedy, music, illusions, and the life-changing message of resilience and the Golden Rule.
+Jeff Veley is an award-winning speaker, social skills educator, and entertainer who is widely recognized for his ability to connect with diverse audiences through clean comedy, music, illusions, and the life-changing message of emotional resilience and the Golden Rule.

 Jeff's message has reached over one million people in nine countries, touching the lives of students at schools, detention centers, and national youth conferences.
 In addition, he provides professional development and training seminars for groups of parents, educators, and mental health professionals.